San Jose Youth Symphony: Intermezzo String Ensemble

 The Intermezzo String Ensemble mostly consists of former members of the Prelude String Ensemble.
-Conducted by Virginia Smedberg, Intermezzo musicians graduate from learning technical skills and begin to develop musicality that will help prepare themselves for playing in a full orchestra.
+Conducted by Randy Cono, Intermezzo musicians graduate from learning technical skills and begin to develop musicality that will help prepare themselves for playing in a full orchestra.
 While in Prelude the musicians focus on rhythm, dynamics, and other mechanical techniques, Intermezzo teaches the students skills such as listening.